Masuzu/Yui/README.md

 Set of experiments.
 - BST with predecessor and successor access in constant time
+- RB tree (rebalancing is done through a constant number of node rotations, contrary to AVL trees)
-- Heap and heap sort
+- Heap and heap sort.
+Merge sort
-- Radix tree implementation with insertion, deletion, search and auto-completion functionality based on the Damerau-Levenshtein distance.
+- Radix tree implementation with insertion, deletion, search and auto-completion functionality based on the Damerau-Levenshtein distance
+- Quick select (finds the kth minimum element in average linear time)

 Additional reading
 ==================